imranalmunyeem/Cypress-BDD-Framework-From-Scratch/README.md

            ---> Creare a folder, open it in VSCode, open the termninal.

-           ---> Run "npm init" and set up the package.json
+           ---> Run below command to initialize npm package npm init

-           ---> Run "npm install cypress" to install cypress
+           ---> Run below command to install cypress npm install cypress

-           ---> Run "npx cypress open" to get the test format, plugins, and other necessary things.
+           ---> Run below command to get the test format, plugins, and other necessary things. npx cypress open

            ---> Run "npm install --save-dev cypress-cucumber-preprocessor" to install Cucumber.

-           ---> Add this to "cypress/plugins/index.js"
-                      "const cucumber = require('cypress-cucumber-preprocessor').default
+           ---> Add the below commands to "cypress/plugins/index.js" const cucumber = require('cypress-cucumber-preprocessor').default
                       module.exports = (on, config) => {
                       on('file:preprocessor', cucumber())
+                      }

+           ---> Add support below commands to "cypress.json" for feature files to your Cypress configuration {
+                       "testFiles": "**/*.feature"
+                      }

+           ---> Add below commands to "package.json" to create a configuration for the plugin "cypress-cucumber-preprocessor": {
+                       "nonGlobalStepDefinitions": true
                       }

 ### Help + Testing
 The steps below will show how you can run and test this project.